mpampuch/new-ibex-project-template/README.md

 sbatch bin/launch-code-server.sbatch

 # Monitor your SLURM process until your job starts running
-watch -d -n 10 squeue -u YOUR_IBEX_USERNAME
+watch -d -n 10 squeue -u $USER
 # Once your job is running, continue with the following steps
 # Note: You can use Ctrl + C (on Mac) to get out of this view